seanbamforth/wassel/readme.md

   e.g. `C:\data\Visual DataFlex Projects\wassel\compilers`

-5) Compile and open your ASP file.
+6) Compile and open your ASP file.

+7) Add your .coffee and .less files to the assets\coffeescript & assets\less folders.
+Your .less files may need to be included as imports in the main.less file.

-6) That should be it, but it's new software, so it may not work...
+8) That should be it, but it's new software, so it may not work...

 Can you help